xTidewaterx/CC__Debate__ICP/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Add AI to create elements for battle collection
+- [] Add AI to create elements for battle collection
-- [x] Add correct hosting on Web3 platform
+- [] Add correct hosting on Web3 platform
 - [ ] Configure more personalised user profiles
+- [X] Protected Routes and NoSQL Data Storage Connection with Snapshot
 - [ ] Add a tailored algorythm that can better allow for controversial topics to rise from the target demographic
 - [ ] Multi-language Support
     - [ ] Finnish